AdrianoGratani/Pac-Man-for-Desktop/README.md

   Pellet constructor:
   - property for the radius (pellet is round-shaped) set to a fallback integer;
-  - property `.position` to determine where to render each pellet and which pellet has to be garbage collected;
+  - property `.position` to determine where to render each pellet and which pellet has to be garbage collected.
+Position is dynamic, cannot be fixed, so is initialized to the argument value sent to the constructor;

+  The draw() method:
+    - the `draw()` method works the same way as for the Ghost class: same logic and same properties involved;
+    - Pellets are fixed in their position, which means no update of their position is needed. that's why we don't need any `update()` method as for Ghost;